aptos-labs/aptos-core/developer-docs-site/docs/index.md

 > Please note, this site is built from the `main` upstream branch of GitHub and so therefore reflects the latest changes to Aptos.
 If you have checked out [another branch](https://github.com/aptos-labs/aptos-core/branches) to use a [specific network](guides/system-integrators-guide.md#choose-a-network), the code may not yet have all of the features described here.

+## Find the latest releases

+See the newest Aptos releases in the [Latest Releases](./releases/index.md) list and its subpages.

 ## Set up your environment and start with the tutorials

 <div class="docs-card-container">